JuliaGeometry/KDTrees.jl/README.md

 data = rand(3,10^3)
 tree = KDTree(data, leafsize=10, reorder=false)
 ```
 The `data` argument for the tree should be a matrix of floats of dimension `(n_dim, n_points)`.
 The argument `leafsize` determines for what number of points the tree should stop splitting.
 The default value is `leafsize = 10` which is a decent value.
 However, the optimal leafsize is dependent on the cost of the
 distance function which is dependent on the dimension of the data.

 The `reorder` argument is a bool which determines if the input data should
 be reordered to optimize for memory access.
 Points that are likely to be accessed close in time are also put close in memory.
-A copy is made of the data
-so the original data is untouched.

 ### Range searches